-Table IV-1 describes other major features of the Airport.
-Exhibit IV-1 depicts an aerial photograph of the Airport and the surrounding community.
-Exhibits IV-2 and IV-3 presents information regarding existing and planned facilities at the Airport.
+Table IV-1 describes other major features of the airport.
+Exhibit IV-1 shows an aerial photograph of the Airport and the surrounding community.
+Exhibit IV-2 and Exhibit IV-3 present information regarding existing and planned facilities at the Airport.
+Planned improvements to the Airport include: (1) relocating a full length parallel taxiway on the south side of the airfield to meet FAA Design Standards, (2) constructing a new administration building, (3) constructing a hangar north of the airfield, and (4)